jcervan5/Oppity/README.md

 # Yaffa's Savory

-# Quote Web Form
+# About
 An automated system to house quote forms for easy access and functionality for the restaurant.

 # Getting Started
-Run npm install to get dependencies
+- Run npm install to get dependencies
-Run npm start to start up the application and webpack server Visit localhost:8080/webpack-dev-server/
+- Run npm start to start up the application and webpack server

+## Built With
+* [Bootstrap](https://v4-alpha.getbootstrap.com/) - The web framework used
+* [React Front-End Framework] (https://reactjs.org/) - Front-End Framework
+* [HTML, CSS, JS, JQUERY] - List of programs I used